 Conflicts of interest

 All members of the ICB’s Board and ICB employees must declare any interests they have that might conceivably conflict with their work in the ICB.
-The ICB maintains a Register of Interests for Decision Makers and the ICB Board Members’ Register of Interests for 2022/23.
+The ICB maintains registers for Board Members, Committee members and Decision Makers.

 In complying with the NHS England revised statutory guidance on Managing Conflicts of Interest (updated June 2017), it is a requirement that the ICB also maintains and publishes a Register of Gifts, Hospitality and Sponsorship, a Register of Procurement Decisions and a Register of Breaches.